ethansturek/Personal-Library-System/README.md

 Admin can now add books faster by searching for books using Google books api.
 Admins search through a list of books based on their search query and add it to the local storage of books.
 If no results appear, Admins can still manually add books
 - ### ZXing Android Embedded
 Admins can now scan qr codes that returns the attached book name.
 QR codes would be physically on books and act as a way to track a books physical location.
 This is intended for admins to confirm a book has been returned and makes the book available again to other users.
+## **Class Organization**
+All classes function as activities within the android studio project.
+We have additional objects used to store data including: Book (stores book info), Booklist (A list of current books), ReportObj (Reported damage), ReportList (List of reports), Account (Stores login info for user) and AccountList (List of all accounts).
+With the addition of APIs, the JSON Objects Package contains new Object classes Books, Lists, and Results, NYTBestSellersBook is also an object class and NYTBestSellersAPI an interface.

+## **Installation Instructions**
+### **System Requirements:**
+- Android device with an internet connection

+### **Installation:**
+1. Allow your browser to install unknown apps.
+For additional help on this, follow these [instructions](https://www.lifewire.com/install-apk-on-android-4177185)
+1. Download the APK file from the APK folder
+3. Enjoy!

+### **Running the application**
+- Create an account to access user functionality.
+    - Type in a username and password and press create account
+    - To view admin, type in the following credentials
+        - Username: admin
+        - Password: pass